easybuilders/easybuild/docs/Hooks.rst

 (before you flesh them out in a proper contribution, for example).

-Both the ``EasyBlock`` instance and the parsed easyconfig file that are being used are fully accessible (and modifiable) from within hook implementations, Hence, this mechanism provides a lot of flexibility to change the EasyBuild functionality should you require it, without having to modify the codebase of EasyBuild itself.
+Both the ``EasyBlock`` instance and the parsed easyconfig file that are being used are fully accessible (and modifiable) from within hook implementations.
+Hence, this mechanism provides a lot of flexibility to change the EasyBuild functionality should you require it, without having to modify the codebase of EasyBuild itself.